-Once the electrodes are placed on your body and are plugged into the cable and the cable is plugged into the stimulator, press and hold the power button on the side of the stimulator until the LCD screen turns on - then let go of the power button.
-Make sure the LCD display shows a large "0.0%" at the top of the display and that the count down timer reads 30:00 min, like in the illustration to the right.
-This means the stimulator is ready for you to start the treatment are in control of your own comfort level.
-The first time the intensity button is pressed, the countdown timer located beneath the intensity number will begin counting down from 30:00 minutes.
+Once the electrodes are placed on your body and are plugged into the cable and the cable is plugged into the Dongle adapter and Dongle adapter into the stimulator, press and hold the power button on the side of the stimulator until the LCD screen turns on - then let go of the power button.
+Make sure the LCD display shows a large "0.0%" at the top of the display and the count down timer reads 30:00 min, like in the illustration to the right.
+This means the stimulator is ready for you to start the treatment.

-Begin the treatment by pressing the PLUS (+) Button to increase the intensity of the pain control effect.
-You
+Begin the treatment by pressing the PLUS (+) Button to